lobe/web-bootstrap/README.md

 ## Get Started

-1. Clone, fork or download the project on your computer and install [Yarn](https://yarnpkg.com/).
+1. Clone or download the project on your computer and install [Yarn](https://yarnpkg.com/).

 2. Run `yarn install` to install required dependencies.